Julia-Petrova/portfolio/portfolio/tutorial_sample.md

 ### Example: sending Avro data as a stream

-The following Java example (using Vertx) implements a basic HTTP client for streaming Avro data.
+The following Java example (using Vertx) demonstrates a basic HTTP client for streaming Avro data.

 ```java
 // create a vertx instance